CM-Well/CM-Well/server/cmwell-docs/cmwell-infodocs/GettingStarted.md

 * [Basic Queries](DevGuide.BasicQueries.md)
 * [Advanced Queries](DevGuide.AdvancedQueries.md)

 To start getting some hands-on experience with CM-Well, work through one of the [CM-Well Tutorials](Tutorial.TOC.md).
-You can install CM-Well in a private Docker environment.
+You can install CM-Well on your laptop.

 >**Note:** Please complete all introductory material described above, including working through tutorials, before attempting a proof-of-concept project.

-If you have decided to use the CM-Well platform for a project, please see the **Engagement** section on the [CM-Well Hub Page](https://thehub.thomsonreuters.com/groups/cm-well) to find the relevant contact people.